 We are not told who is getting married, but it is probably some close kinsman to Jesus.
 It may be a brother, a sister, a cousin, etc. I say that because it seems to have been someone of close relationship because Mary is involved in the festivities, (John 2:1-5).

 If this scene teaches us anything, it tells us that Jesus chose to participate in this common, routine, everyday event.
 Jesus isn’t just for Sunday!
 He desires, and deserves to be included in all of life!
 You see, He is either Lord of all, or He isn’t Lord at all in your life – Acts 10:36

 B. The Call

-Jesus is here by invitation!
+Jesus is hereby invitation!
 Someone possessed the forethought and thoughtfulness to call Jesus to this event.

-Never be guilty of attempting to exclude Jesus from any areas of your life.
+Never be guilty of attempting to exclude Jesus from any area of your life.
 By virtue of His sacrifice for us at Calvary, He deserves inclusion in all we are and in all we do.

 Remember 1 Corinthians 6:19-20.
 If we are truly His, then He has access rights to everything!
-Some, here today, need to open an area of your life up to God.
+Some, here today, need to open an area of their life up to God.
 You need to stop holding back and give God access to everything!